+• list the nerves that lie in contact with the humerus and the sites of contact and

+explain its clinical significance

 • outline the course of radial nerve its branches at different levels and structures

 supplied, site of likely lesions

-describe the elbow joint and superior radio-ulna joint, articular surfaces,
+• describe the elbow joint and superior radio-ulna joint, articular surfaces,

 capsule, ligaments and movements

 • describe the region of the cubital fossa, its boundaries, contents and its

 important relations

+-

 5. Forearm and wrist

 Surface anatomy

 Bony landmarks

 Tendons in front and back of wrist

 Anatomical snuff box

 Flexor and extensor aspect forearm

 • Muscle layers -

 • Insertion of the muscles (Flexor and extensor)

 • Structures that can be identified at wrist in living person

 • Median nerve, ulnar nerve and radial nerves - Course of site of branches,

-structures supplied

-Radial and ulnar arteries- pulsations
+structures suppliedRadial and ulnar arteries- pulsations

-• Tendons at wrist
+Tendons at wrist

-• Movements at elbow,
+Movements at elbow,

 Radio ulna and wrist joints

 Pronation and supination

-Extensor tendons
+• Extensor tendons

 Intended learning outcome

-For earm and wrist
+earm and wrist

-- student should be able to
+The . student should be able to

 • recall the arrangement of the bones of the forearm in an anatomical position and the

-arrangement of hones in an articulated hand
+arrangement of bones in an articulated hand

-- arrangement of bones in an articulated hand palpate the following bony points medial and lateral epicondyles of humerus, head of radius, styloid process of radius, head and styloid process of ulna, hook of hamate, pisiform, subcutaneous border of ulna - recall the two muscular compartments- anterior flexor and posterior extensor - outline the arrangement of flexors in layers the names and origins of these muscles and their pattern of innervations - describe the course of the median and the ulnar nerves, the site of the branches and the structures supplied - describe the course and branches of the radial and ulnar arteries
+- palpate the following bony points medial and lateral epicondyles of humerus, head of radius, styloid process of radius, head and styloid process of ulna, hook of hamate, pisiform, subcutaneous border of ulna - recall the two muscular compartments- anterior flexor and posterior extensor - outline the arrangement of flexors in layers the names and origins of these muscles and their pattern of innervations

-- outline the arrangement of structures at the wrist in a cadaver and relate this to a living person - describe the arrangements of these tendons at the wrist - identify the positions of the median nerve, ulnar nerve and radial artery in relation to the above tendons - locate the site where radial pulse is palpable - outline the effects of a cut injury at the wrist
+- describe the course of the median and the ulnar nerves, the site of the branches and the structures supplied - describe the course and branches of the radial and ulnar arteries - outline the arrangement of structures at the wrist in a cadaver and relate this to a living person - describe the arrangements of these tendons at the wrist - identify the positions of the median nerve, ulnar nerve and radial artery in relation to the above tendons - locate the site where radial pulse is palpable - outline the effects of a cut injury at the wrist